mattmakai/fullstackpython.com/content/posts/180202-monitor-django-web-apps.markdown

 **Reminder**: make sure you change the default `DEBUG` and `SECRET_KEY` values in `settings.py` before you deploy any code to production.
-Secure your app properly with the information from
-[Django production deployment checklist](https://docs.djangoproject.com/en/2.0/howto/deployment/checklist/) so that you do not add your project to the list of hacked applications on the web.
+Secure your app properly with the information from the [Django production deployment checklist](https://docs.djangoproject.com/en/2.0/howto/deployment/checklist/) so that you do not add your project to the list of hacked applications on the web.